fbpx

 • It is strongly recommended to read the faqs and watch our tuto videos here: https://www.fly-air3.com/en/support/ .
 There are many specific issues that are addressed in our FAQ.
 Have a look to make sure the issue has not already been addressed.
 Some people prefer to watch videos rather than read instructions.
 Check out our videos, which cover most of the questions you might have.

-2/ Contacting us: IMEI + Video
+2/ Contacting us: IMEI + Video.
+Asynchronous support.

 If the problem is not solved while you have followed the previous advices, contact us through Whatsapp or telegram (+32495249656).